 What Are Book Royalties?

-If you are self publishing using a platform such as Amazon's Createspace or Kindle Direct Publishing (KDP) OR you are traditionally published, your primary income from your book will be in the form of royalties.
+If you are self-publishing using a platform such as Amazon's Kindle Direct Publishing (KDP) OR you are traditionally published, your primary income from your book will be in the form of royalties.

 Royalties are a percentage of a book's sale, or a flat fee per book sold, that are paid to a book's author (or the current copyright holder if the author's rights are sold or transferred) to compensate them for publishing and/or distribution rights.
 Royalties are typically paid by the publisher after sales are confirmed and fully paid.
 So there may be a lag time between a book's sale and when an author actually gets paid.
 That lag time could even be months.
 Payout periods and thresholds are determined by publishers and according to their agreements with authors.